Absorption Rate Factors

 Since the liver is responsible for metabolizing drugs other than alcohol, potentially dangerous alcohol-drug interactions can occur in both light and heavy drinkers.
 If you take prescription or over-the-counter medications, ask your healthcare provider for advice about alcohol intake.
 Recognize that even herbal medicines and supplements can have adverse interactions with alcohol.

 If you are sick, there is a good chance you are dehydrated.
-This will result in a higher BAC.
-Dehydration can also make your liver less efficient at eliminating alcohol.
+This can affect how alcohol interacts with your body.
 You may also be taking medication that can increase the effect of alcohol, leading to problems.

-Fatigue causes many of the same symptoms as intoxication, which will magnify the effects of the alcohol.
-If you are fatigued before drinking, intoxication will intensify the symptoms.
-When someone is fatigued, the liver is less efficient at processing and/or eliminating alcohol, leading to the experience of a higher-than-normal BAC.
+Fatigue causes many of the same symptoms as intoxication, which may magnify the effects of the alcohol.
+If you are fatigued before drinking, intoxication can intensify the symptoms.

 Numerous studies over the past decades have determined that a person’s preconceived expectations of alcohol determines the effect more than the amount of alcohol.
-For example, people who set out to get “drunk” tend to get drunk even on look-a-like drinks.
+For example, people who set out to get “drunk” tend to get drunk even on non alcoholic cocktail-like drinks.

 It is important to make the focus of your evening about friends, socializing, and/or the music rather than about the alcohol.